Effect of hole geometry on charge sharing and other parameters in GEM-based detectors

 \subsection{Electrical configuration}

 Results from several existing works \cite{Bachmann, Jeremie, Aashaq, Keller, Othmane} have been used to establish the numerical estimates obtained during the present investigation.
 The electrical configurations of the numerical detectors created for the current simulations have been matched accordingly.
-For single and double GEMs, configurations provided in \cite{Bachmann} have been followed.
-A summary of them is provided in table \ref{table:SingleDoubleGEMs}.

-For TG1 and TG2, voltage values to be applied different electrodes such as the drift cathode, three GEM cathodes and three GEM anodes have been obtained following the voltage divider circuits provided in \cite{Jeremie} (figures 6.3) and \cite{Keller} (figure 5.14), respectively.
-From table A.2 of appendix A.5 in \cite{Keller}, all the voltage values are directly available and used.
-For voltages beyond the given range, necessary circuit simulations have been performed using the Multisim package \cite{Multisim}.
-Table \ref{table:TG1Values} shows various relevant parameters for TG1, while table \ref{table:TG2Values} shows the values for TG2.
-The readout anode is always assumed to be grounded in all the cases.